Skip to main content

 Editing responses

-After completing peer feedback in Slack, employees can still edit their responses in the Windmill Dashboard up until the feedback deadline.
-To edit:
+After completing peer feedback in Slack, employees can still edit their responses in the Windmill platform up until the deadline.
+Windy sends a link to the written feedback with full edit access.

 FAQs

 Yes.
-After completing peer feedback in Slack with Windy, employees can still edit their responses in the Windmill Dashboard up until the review deadline.This allows employees to:
+After completing peer feedback in Slack, employees can still edit their responses in the Windmill platform up until the deadline.This allows employees to:

 • Refine answers after reflecting further